freehandle/breeze/consensus/swell/README.md

 26 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 **schedule** _TimeOutVote_( _r_ ) after _ΔT<sub>v</sub>_

+_Given a proposed value and 2×f + 1 votes for that same value, granted knowledge of the underlying data for that produces a hash compatible with that value, trigger a commit:_

 27 &nbsp;&nbsp;&nbsp;&nbsp;
 **uppon** proposal ⟨ _e<sub>*</sub>_ ⟩<sub>_r_</sub> and _2×f + 1_ votes to _e_ for round _r_ **and** knowing _e_ **do:**
 \